 Start with which connectors are globally available for Claude lookups.
 If a connector is globally enabled, assume any user population with access can retrieve and summarize data from that source.
 Build restricted groups before enabling high-sensitivity connectors, document the business justification for each group-to-connector mapping, and apply least-privilege defaults for contractors and restricted roles.

 Connectors authenticate via individual user OAuth.
 Claude accesses data using the permissions of the authenticated user, not a shared service account.
 The blast radius for any single session is bounded by what that user can already access.
-However, Claude may surface, summarize, or combine connector data in ways the user did not intend, especially if share chats using connectors is still enabled (disable per Section 2).
+However, Claude may surface, summarize, or combine connector data in ways the user did not intend, especially if share chats using connectors is still enabled (disable per Section 3).

 Gmail, Google Drive, and Microsoft 365 give Claude access to PII, financial data, and sensitive internal communications.
 Do not enable these at the org level without a documented use case, a review of accessible data, and RBAC that limits access to approved groups, including contractors and restricted roles.

 New connectors should go through security review before enablement.
 The review should cover what data the connector can access, whether that data is in scope for your AI governance policy, and how you will monitor for misuse.
 Connectors that have been enabled but have no active use case should be periodically reviewed and disabled if unused.
+To pressure-test connector risk scenarios before wide rollout, a red team engagement can surface how attackers would exploit misconfigured access.

-5. Code Execution and Network
+7. Code Execution and Network

 | Setting | Recommendation | Risk Level |